rufilboss/terraform-aws-webapp-stack/README.md

 ⚠️ **Current Limitations:**

-- Missing modules: `monitoring`, `waf`, `backup` (referenced in main.tf but not implemented)
-- Some module implementations are incomplete
-- Backend state configuration is commented out
+- Backend state configuration is commented out (recommended to enable for production)
+- Some modules may need additional configuration based on specific requirements
+- WAF module is optional and only enabled when `enable_waf = true`
+- Monitoring module only activates when `notification_email` is provided

 ## Cleanup